 Hogan has issued an executive order to close all non-essential businesses and facilities in the state to help save lives from the COVID-19 coronavirus outbreak.
 Hogan said his decision to shut down businesses is in an effort to limit day-to-day interactions and to encourage social distancing.

-The types of businesses that will stay open include health care, food, energy, public works, defense, law enforcement, transportation, financial services, water, and waste.
+The types of businesses that remain open include health care, food, energy, public works, defense, law enforcement, transportation, financial services, water, and waste.

 Maryland has launched efforts to support small businesses through the coronavirus pandemic.
 Hogan announced several state-funded programs aimed at helping unemployed residents and business owners trying to retain their employees and keep their businesses afloat, including a $175 million business relief program, a COVID-19 Aversion Plan, a $50-million relief grant fund, and a $5 million fund to businesses that provide masks or essential tools for health workers.

-All public transportation is being shut down to all except essential workers.
-The Maryland Department of Transportation is now restricting to the BWI Terminal to only ticketed passengers and airport employees, Hogan said.
+All public transportation is shut down except for essential workers.
+The Maryland Department of Transportation is restricting access to the BWI Terminal to only ticketed passengers and airport employees, Hogan said.

 "I ask that we continue to pray for each other, for our state, and for our nation as we face this crisis together," Hogan said in a statement.
 "We must use every possible resource at every level of government to save lives and keep people safe."